Executive LLM in International Business Law

 - Summer Budapest has a mid-June residency

 - Summer Boston has an early August residency

-Students may take these sessions in any order, or may even complete the entire residency requirement by taking the Summer Budapest, Spring Boston, and Summer Boston sessions consecutively over six weeks in the summer.
-Students can complete the entire degree in approximately seven months, or take up to five years to finish: whatever best fits each student’s professional schedule.
+Students may take these sessions in any order, or may even complete the entire residency requirement by taking the Spring Boston, Summer Budapest, and Summer Boston sessions consecutively in the same year.
+Students can complete the entire degree in approximately seven months, or take up to three years to finish: whatever best fits each student’s professional schedule.

 International Taxation Concentration